 Senator Kennedy, Family of Jackie Wisniewski Push for Jackie’s Law

-Jackie’s Law will make it a felony offense to install a GPS tracking device with the intent to stalk or constantly follow the location or movement of another person.
+Jackie’s Law will make it a criminal offense to install a GPS tracking device with the intent to stalk or constantly follow the location or movement of another person.

 Prior to her death, Jackie found a GPS device installed on her car, tracking her whereabouts.